This Advice was Last Updated 6 months ago.

 A classic post-apocalyptic book, this book is eerily similar to what everyone has been through during the COVID 19 pandemic.
 Station Eleven tells the story of a woman in the early stages of the ‘Georgia flu.’
 This flu strain is swine flu that is deadly, killing most of the population in 20 years.
 Kristine is part of a theatre troupe in this post-pandemic world.
 So while the book is a post-apocalyptic book, it’s also a book about people and how they preserve themselves.

 This novel makes our worst nightmare come true, taking out all forms of electricity.
 An electromagnetic pulse attack renders anything that runs on electricity futile.
-Things including water systems, all forms of transport, generators; therefore, many people are stood with little to no water, food, or other viable resources.
+Things include water systems, all forms of transport, generators; therefore, many people are stood with little to no water, food, or other viable resources.

 The tale takes a twisted turn when people try to maintain order in these touch times.